benjamin2044/UMB-Protocol-Lufft-python-/README.md

 - Contains Executable file UMB.exe (main.ui file has to be in the same folder)
 - Baud rate is already set 19200
-- Data is saved in "DataOutput.csv" every 5 seconds.
+- Data is saved in "DataOutput.csv" at every 5 seconds.

--  WeatherSensor.py is the python code (slightly modified from the origial author)
+-  WeatherSensor.py is the python3 code (slightly modified from the origial author)
-- UMB.py is the GUI python code using PyQt5 library
+- UMB.py is the GUI python3 code using PyQt5 library

 ### Thankyou #####